SaraKim-sy/sqlalchemy-challenge/README.md

   * [Technologies](#technologies)

 ## <a name="introduction"></a> Introduction
+This repository was created to help with trip planning in Honolulu, Hawaii, with some climate analysis on the area.
+There will be a climate analysis inluding precipitation analysis, station analysis.
+Also, a Flask API will be available.
+Lastly, other analyses including temperature anlaysis, daily rainfall average, daily temperature analysis, and temperature anlaysis comparing between June and December are available as well.

 ## <a name="climate-analysis"></a>Step 1 - Climate Analysis and Exploration
+The notebook displays the whole analysis is available in this link: [Analysis Notebook](https://nbviewer.jupyter.org/github/SaraKim-sy/sqlalchemy-challenge/blob/main/.ipynb_checkpoints/climate-checkpoint.ipynb)

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+To begin, Python and SQLAlchemy were used to do basic climate analysis and data exploration of the climate database.
+All of the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.
+* [hawaii.sqlite](Resources/hawaii.sqlite) file was used to complete the climate analysis and data exploration.

-* Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.
+* SQLAlchemy `create_engine` was used to connect to the sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* USQLAlchemy `automap_base()` was used to reflect the tables into classes and a reference to those classes called `Station` and `Measurement` was saved.

 ### <a name="precipitation"></a> Precipitation Analysis

-* Design a query to retrieve the last 12 months of precipitation data.
+* A query was designed to retrieve the last 12 months of precipitation data.

-* Select only the `date` and `prcp` values.
+* Only the `date` and `prcp` values were selected.

-* Load the query results into a Pandas DataFrame and set the index to the date column.
+* Query results were loaded into a Pandas DataFrame and the index was set to the date column.

-* Sort the DataFrame values by `date`.
+* The DataFrame values were sorted by `date`.

-* Plot the results using the DataFrame `plot` method.
+* The results was plotted using the DataFrame `plot` method.
+The created plot is the following:

 ![precipitation](./Images/Precipitation_in_Hawaii,_2016-08-23-2017-08-23.png)

-* Use Pandas to print the summary statistics for the precipitation data.
+* Pandas was used to print the summary statistics for the precipitation data.

 ### <a name="station"></a> Station Analysis